ciur/papermerge/docs/source/backup_restore.rst

     ./manage.py backup papermerge.tar

 Notice tar extension.
-You can provide any file name (or path to a file) but keep in mind that backup command creates a tar archive for you
+You can provide any file name (or path to a file) but keep in mind that backup command creates a tar archive for you.
-.

 Finally you can provide as argument an existing directory::

     ./manage.py backup /data/backups/papermerge/